 Step 2.
 Open Donemax NTFS for Mac, select the NTFS drive, click on Mount button.

 Step 3.
-Click on Enable Writable button to enable writable for the NTFS drive so that you can read-write it without any limitation.
+Click on Enable Writable button to enable writable access for the NTFS drive on Mac.
+After that, you can read-write it without any limitation.

 Conclusion:

-It can be annoying when an NTFS drive won't mount on your Mac, but if you follow the steps, you can fix the problem and get back to your important files.
+It can be annoying when an NTFS drive won't mount on your Mac.
+But if you follow the steps, you can fix the problem and get back to your important files.
 Do some simple checks first, then use Disk Utility to find and fix the drive.
-For better compatibility, think about using third-party NTFS drivers.
+To be more compatible, think about using third-party NTFS drivers.

 If you have to, you can manually mount the drive in Terminal or format it as a last option.
-By learning about the problems that can happen when NTFS and macOS don't work together and then using these steps to fix them, you can fix mounting issues and make sure that managing your data on all your devices goes smoothly.
+First, learn about the problems that can happen when NTFS and macOS don't work together.
+Second, use these steps to fix NTFS mounting issues on Mac.
+It can make sure that managing your data on all your devices goes smoothly.

 FAQs About Mounting NTFS Drive on Mac